nipreps/petprep/docs/usage.rst

   uptake.
 When using the automatic PET reference selection, the workflow will fall back to the first frame if no frames overlap the initial 5-minute window.
+* ``auto`` builds all of the above candidates, runs PET-to-T1w registrations for each, and keeps whichever option scores best for anatomical alignment.

 Anatomical reference selection
 ------------------------------